Nearly all sessions are now listed - find the schedule below!

 All Levels

 How do we create classroom environments – and other dialogic spaces – where people can engage in conflict in a productive manner?
 In this session, we will share stories of conflict from our class on dialogue that challenge the notion that unity and forgiveness are the most desirable goals in dialogue.
-Students experience greater growth and learning when their views are challenged, but how do facilitators create a safe environment for conflict to occur while also attending to the dynamics of race, power and worldview differences?
-Moreover, how do facilitators teach students to attend to these dynamics, to become more aware of, and have a deeper understanding of the ways that race, power, and worldview differences shape our experiences and narratives?
-How do we learn from these differences, and grow in our understanding of one another, without striving for the kind of unity that silences important differences?
+How do facilitators create a safe environment for conflict to occur while also attending to the dynamics of race, power and worldview differences?
+Participants will explore how we learn from these differences and grow in our understanding of one another, without striving for the kind of unity that silences important differences.

 Alison Castel, PhD. - Associate Professor of Rhetoric and Communications; Regis University